 In the case of Vallarta, one of the main attractions are the beaches in the area.
 Many of them offer a suite of activities to partake in, from scuba diving and snorkeling to just strolling down the golden sands.

-Where you have a view you can enjoy the frolicking humpback whales and dolphins in the bay, meditate to the soothing and relaxing sound of the waves or enjoy one the beautiful and romantic sunsets.
+Where you have a view you can enjoy the frolicking humpback whales and dolphins in the bay, meditate to the soothing and relaxing sound of the waves or enjoy one of the beautiful and romantic sunsets.

-Here we list the best ones in the area and it’s up to you to choose the one that is best based your taste and interests.
+Here we list the best ones in the area and it’s up to you to choose the one that is best based on your taste and interests.